thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 LSASS is a **"cached credentials"** method

+###### *If you don't know, now you know: [LSA](https://docs.microsoft.com/en-us/windows/win32/secauthn/lsa-authentication)*

+LSA secrets is a special protected storage for important data used by the Local Security Authority (LSA) in Windows.

+LSA is designed for managing a system's local security policy, auditing, authenticating, logging users on to the system, storing private data.

 ###### *If you don't know, now you know: [Security Support Provider Interface](https://docs.microsoft.com/fr-fr/windows-server/security/windows-authentication/security-support-provider-interface-architecture)*

 The Microsoft Security Support Provider Interface (SSPI) is the foundation for Windows authentication.
 Applications and infrastructure services that require authentication use SSPI to provide it.